NephCure Supported Conferences and Meetings

 NORD Rare Diseases and Orphan Products Breakthrough Summit – www.cbinet.com/nord

 The 2017 Breakthrough Summit is concentrated with innovative content and convenes the top leaders from the FDA, NIH, Industry, Patient Groups, Payers and Research Institutions to address the progress of rare disease diagnosis, genomics, drug development, patient engagement, product approvals, FDA oversight and market accessibility to orphan products.
-This year’s summit will be held in Washington, D.C. from October 16-17, 2017.
+This year’s summit was held in Washington, D.C. from October 16-17, 2017.

 American Society of Nephrology – www.asn-online.org